Winner: Advancing International Rail TravelBranchBranchWinner2024 Global Recognition AwardGlobal Recognition Award*

 What are the main train connections to and from Narvik?

-Narvik connects with Abisko in around 1h30m, Kiruna in around 2h45m to 3h, Boden in about 6h, and Lulea in roughly 7h by cross-border rail through Sweden.
-Overnight trains between Stockholm and Narvik typically take around 18h to 19h, depending on the schedule and seasonal adjustments.
-Connections beyond Boden link Narvik with wider Swedish routes.
+Narvik connects with Abisko in around 1h30m, Kiruna in around 2h45m, Boden in roughly 6h, and Lulea in about 7h by cross-border rail services through Sweden.
+Long-distance night trains link Narvik with Umea, Uppsala, and Stockholm, with Stockholm usually taking around 18h to 20h depending on the timetable and train path.

 Can I buy Narvik train tickets at the last minute?